The Sadness

 screen capture of The Sadness [Ku Bei]

 The Sadness isn't without minor flaws, but they are easy to overlook.
-The sheer enthusiasm, the brutally graphic nature of the horror and the solid pacing make this by far the best infected flick I've seen in years, if not decades.
-It's a lovely showcase of Jabbaz' talent, who I suspect will have little trouble securing funding for his next project.
+The sheer enthusiasm, the brutally graphic nature of the horror, and the solid pacing make this by far the best infected flick I've seen in years, if not decades.
+It's a lovely showcase of Jabbaz's talent, who I suspect will have little trouble securing funding for his next project.
 After a film like this, the stakes are high and expectations may balloon unrealistically, but that doesn't take away from the pure cinematic joy that is The Sadness.
-It's an easy recommend for every horror enthusiast out there.
+It's an easy recommendation for every horror enthusiast out there.